purkhusid/ruv-webos/README.md

 ## TODO

+* Better navigation that works with mouse/magic remote and normal remote
+  * Fix scroll on TV
+  * Make naviation with normal remote work
+  * Make video player work with remote
-* Make video plaback start in fullscreen
+  * Make on video player exit got to program menu
-* Needs performance tuning in menus(Too many things being loaded)
+* Needs performance tuning
+  * The main menu is very sluggish on TVs
+  * The program menu is also sluggish
 * Additional information about programs/episodes
-* Better navigation that works with mouse/magic remote and normal remote
 * Beautiful UI